PudgyPoppins/caps/README.md

 	* when you refresh the page, all of the field values are kept.
 However, the address is NOT.

 * ## User system / user classess
-	* show which nonprofits were created by which user, etc
+	* when you go to accounts/profile, it should show your profile if you're logged in, otherwise it'll tell you to sign up or log in
+	* you should only be able to delete an object that you've created, unless you're a moderator
+	* change the default page if you're signed in or not (signed out, /home, signed in, /networks)
 	* show a message when a user signs out
-	* override the reset password email
-	* override accounts login view so that you can't access it if you're logged in, as well as other views
+	* override accounts login view so that you can't access it if you're *logged in*, as well as other views
-	* create it
+	* create groups
 	* ### Reporting System
 		* If a nonprofit is flagged true, then send an email with the reason
 			* scratch that... first, add a many to many field of reasons, similar to tags, to nonprofits and networks.
 Then, if they have a reason, it will automatically pop up as flagged in the template view.
 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
+* ## Calendar
+	* create it
 * ## Later:
 	* When making the site look good, I'll probably have to override all of the forms with custom elements.
 See nonprofit_map and change all of that dom element creation stuff that I did.
 	* favicon